What antenna does the military use?

 2. Wideband antennas, which are used to acquire information across a large spectrum of frequencies.

-3. Broadband military antennas, covering frequency bands as great as 30MHz-10GHz.
+3. Broadband antennas, covering frequency bands as great as 30MHz-10GHz.

 4. Antennas for handheld radios, manpack, vehicles, and special applications that are used for surveillance, telemetry, remote deployments.